Ian Clarke (physician): Early life and education

-Moved to Uganda
+Moving to Uganda

 Clarke read about the AIDS epidemic in Uganda and decided to come see for himself.
 He was taken to Kiwoko Village in present-day Nakaseke District in the Luweero Triangle.
 He arrived in 1987, at the tail end of the Ugandan Bush War, which he had been unaware of until he arrived.
 He subsequently returned with his family under the auspices of the Church Mission Society to work in Kiwoko.
 Clarke initially treated his patients under a tree before going on to establish Kiwoko Hospital which, as of March 2015, maintained a nurses training school, a laboratory technician training school, a large community health programme, a neonatal ICU, and full general hospital facilities.

 Clarke later moved to Kampala, setting up his first clinic (International Medical Centre) within the Kampala Pentecostal Church Building (Watoto Church) on Buganda Road in Central Kampala.
 He subsequently opened International Hospital Kampala (IHK) in Old Kampala where Uganda's first open-heart surgery was carried out.
 IHK subsequently grew and moved to Namuwongo, another Kampala suburb.
 The 110-bed facility is the only ISO certified hospital in Uganda.
 The hospital has facilities including specialties such as obstetrics and gynecology, pediatrics, and plastic surgery.